bernardcheng/tos_options_dashboard/README.md

 3. To start using the Dashboard, activate Ticker mode before entering the stock ticker of interest (e.g. AAPL for Apple Inc. stock).

+   Alternatively, you can type 'Apple' without activating Ticker mode to search for a particular option underlying.

-   There are several options characteristic filter options to choose from:
+   There are several options property filter options to choose from:

    * Return on Investment (ROI) Range: (Default: More than 1%)
    * Delta Range: (Default: Ignore Delta value)